 Anti-reflux surgery recovery time

 Patients will experience abdominal and chest discomfort for 24-48 hours after the surgery.
 The keyhole techniques used mean that patients are usually able to return home later the same day, or if not only an overnight stay will be required.
-Patients should avoid heavy lifting for 2-3 weeks, and return to work only when they feel well enough.
+Patients should avoid heavy lifting for two to three weeks, and return to work only when they feel well enough.

 Fast-track your treatment with Anti-reflux surgery: just enter your details below and we’ll ring you to provide a quote and answer your questions

 Fast-track your treatment: just enter your details below and we’ll ring you to provide a quote and answer your questions

 Circle Health is an award-winning hospital group.
 Find out more about our range of experienced consultants who offer this treatment